Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 :term:`authentication policy` "callback" that will provide the :term:`principal` or principals for a user.

+There are two helper methods that will help us later when loging-in users.
+The first is ``hash_password`` which takes a raw password and transforms it using bcrypt into an irreversible representation, a process known as "hashing".
+The second method, ``check_password``, will allow us to compare the hashed value of the submitted password against the hashed value of the password stored in the user's record.
+If the two hashed values match, then the submitted password is valid, and we can authenticate the user.

+We hash passwords so that it is impossible to decrypt them and use them to authenticate in the application.
+If we stored passwords foolishly in clear text, then anyone with access to the database could retrieve any password to authenticate as any user.

-In a production system, user and group data will most often come from a database, but here we use "dummy" data to represent user and groups sources.
+In a production system, user and group data will most often be saved and come from a database, but here we use "dummy" data to represent user and groups sources.

 Add an ACL